 Please complete the “Degree Seeking” application to the University, also indicating “Certificate in Magnetic Resonance.”

 Yes, the MR program certification program is only offered online which allows flexibility in completion of the certificate for health care professionals.
-The didactic (theory) courses are online (via ANGEL management system) and clinical courses are done in your geographical area.
+The didactic (theory) courses are online (via Desire 2 Learn management system) and clinical courses are done in your geographical area.
 An MR facility must be willing to affiliate with Washburn University for the clinical component.
 Clinical placement is not guaranteed.

 24 hours of magnetic resonance clinical are done weekly during fall and spring semesters.
 These may be arranged as either three 8-hour days or two 12-hour days pending the preference of the MR clinical site.

-You are responsible for finding an MR facility for clinical, since you know your geographical area.
+You are responsible for finding an MR facility for clinical, since you know the health care facilities in your geographical area.
 Go to the section titled “Affiliate Information Packet” under the Magnetic Resonance menu options.
 Give this packet to any potential clinical sites and then they should contact the Program Coordinator with further questions.
 An affiliation agreement must be signed between the MR facility and Washburn University, so that you are covered by liability insurance.

 You may complete the certificate program as a full-time or part-time student.
 However, if you only want to enroll in specific courses such as MR Physics, you may do so.
 You will indicate your preference on the MR Program Application.
 A clinical test-out option is also available as discussed on the MR Application.